-Using the Configuration/Setup Utility Program

-You can use the Configuration/Setup Utility program to view and change the configuration and setup of your computer, regardless of which operating system you are using.
-The Configuration/Setup Utility program is stored in the EEPROM (electrically erasable programmable read-only memory) of your PC.

-Note: The settings you select in your operating system might override any similar settings in the Configuration/Setup Utility program.
+The Configuration/Setup Utility Program is stored in the EEPROM (electrically erasable programmable read-only memory) of your computer.
+You can use the Configuration/Setup Utility Program to view and change the configuration and setup of your computer, regardless of which operating system you are using.
+However, the settings you select in your operating system might override any similar settings in the Configuration/Setup Utility Program.

-The following is a brief description of the selections that appear in the main menu of the Configuration/Setup Utility program.
+The following is a brief description of the categories that appear in the main menu of the Configuration/Setup Utility Program

 - System Summary provides information about the current options and features in your computer.
-Included in the system summary is information about the microprocessor, memory, video controller, and diskette and hard disk drives. - Product Data contains information about the machine type and model, flash EEPROM revision level, system-board identifier, system serial number, and BIOS date. - Devices and I/O Ports contains hard disk drive, diskette drive, mouse, serial port, parallel port, video, audio, and Ethernet settings.
-You can view or change these settings. - Start Options contains the device startup sequence, power-on options, and keyboard settings.
-You can view or change these settings.
-You also can enable or disable disketteless operation and virus protection. - Date and Time contains the internal clock settings for your computer.
-You can view and change the settings. - System Security contains the security settings for your computer.
-You can set power-on and administrator passwords, enable or disable the Update POST/BIOS from Network feature, and control access to the hard disk and diskette drives. - Advanced Setup contains the settings for hardware features such as ROM shadowing, cache control, PCI control, and Plug and Play control.
-You can view and change these settings.
-Be very careful when changing these settings; if they are not set correctly, your computer might not work correctly.

-- ISA Legacy Resources shows which system resources (memory, I/O port, DMA, and interrupt) are used by ISA legacy adapters.
-You can view and change these settings.
-For information about required interrupt resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters. - Advanced Power Management contains settings that affect the energy-saving features of your computer, including the automatic power-on feature.
-You can view and change these settings.
+Included in the system summary is information about the microprocessor, memory, video controller, and diskette and hard disk drives. - Product Data contains information about the machine type and model, flash EEPROM revision level, system-board identifier, system serial number, and BIOS date. - Devices and I/O Ports allows you to view and change settings for devices and I/O ports, including video, IDE drive, serial ports, audio ports, and parallel port. - Start Options allows you to view and change settings for device startup sequence, keyboard speed, virus detection, various power-on options, and other features of your computer. - Date and Time allows you to view and change the date and time of the internal clock in your computer. - System Security allows you to control access to the hard disk and diskette drives.
+You can also set, change, and delete power-on and administrator passwords. - Advanced Setup allows you to view and change settings for advanced hardware features, including ROM shadowing and microprocessor, memory, and PCI control.
+The settings in Advanced Setup must be configured correctly.
+If they are not, your computer might malfunction. - ISA Legacy Resources allows you to indicate which system resources (DMA, interrupt, memory, and I/O port) are used by ISA adapters that are not Plug and Play. - Power Management allows you to view and change settings that affect the energy-saving features of your computer, including the automatic power-on feature and advanced configuration and power interface (ACPI).